IBE160/SG-Lotte/docs/sprint-artifacts/validation-report-2025-12-04.md

 Evidence: "**In-Scope:** *   Implementation of user interfaces for detailed logging of completed/skipped workouts (FR-004) and meals (FR-005)."
 (Lines 16-18) and "**Out-of-Scope (for this Epic):** *   Initial user registration, login, and the 5-step guided onboarding process (covered in Epic 1)."
 (Lines 26-28)

 ### Detailed Design
-Pass Rate: 0/3 (0%)
+Pass Rate: 3/3 (100%)

-✗ Design lists all services/modules with responsibilities
+✓ Design lists all services/modules with responsibilities
-Evidence: "### Services and Modules {{services_modules}}" (Lines 44-45).
-The `{{services_modules}}` placeholder indicates a critical lack of detailed design for services and modules.
-The existing architecture alignment provides some high-level component mentions but lacks the required granularity for responsibilities.
+Evidence: See "Services and Modules" section (Lines 44-78 in the modified document), detailing Backend Services and Frontend Modules with responsibilities and components.

-✗ Data models include entities, fields, and relationships
+✓ Data models include entities, fields, and relationships
-Evidence: "### Data Models and Contracts {{data_models}}" (Lines 47-48).
-The `{{data_models}}` placeholder indicates a critical lack of detailed data models, entities, fields, and relationships.
+Evidence: See "Data Models and Contracts" section (Lines 80-128 in the modified document), specifying new and updated data models, fields, types, and relationships.

-✗ APIs/interfaces are specified with methods and schemas
+✓ APIs/interfaces are specified with methods and schemas
-Evidence: "### APIs and Interfaces {{apis_interfaces}}" (Lines 50-51).
-The `{{apis_interfaces}}` placeholder indicates a critical lack of detailed API specifications with methods and schemas.
+Evidence: See "APIs and Interfaces" section (Lines 130-220 in the modified document), detailing API specifications for various functionalities.

 ### Non-Functional Requirements
-Pass Rate: 0/4 (0%)
+Pass Rate: 4/4 (100%)

-✗ NFRs: performance, security, reliability, observability addressed
+✓ NFRs: performance, security, reliability, observability addressed
-Evidence: "### Performance {{nfr_performance}}" (Lines 57-58), "### Security {{nfr_security}}" (Lines 60-61), "### Reliability/Availability {{nfr_reliability}}" (Lines 63-64), "### Observability {{nfr_observability}}" (Lines 66-67).
-The NFR sections contain placeholders, meaning the actual non-functional requirements are not addressed.
+Evidence: See "Non-Functional Requirements" section (Lines 225-257 in the modified document), with specific NFRs for performance, security, reliability, and observability.

 ### Other
-Pass Rate: 0/2 (0%)
+Pass Rate: 2/2 (100%)

-⚠ Dependencies/integrations enumerated with versions where known
+✓ Dependencies/integrations enumerated with versions where known
-Evidence: "## Dependencies and Integrations {{dependencies_integrations}}" (Lines 69-70).
-The document mentions Supabase and Vercel Cron Jobs implicitly as dependencies in the "System Architecture Alignment" section (Lines 40-43), but the dedicated "Dependencies and Integrations" section is empty (placeholder), and versions are not specified.
+Evidence: See "Dependencies and Integrations" section (Lines 262-277 in the modified document), listing dependencies with versions where applicable.

-✗ Acceptance criteria are atomic and testable
+✓ Acceptance criteria are atomic and testable
-Evidence: "## Acceptance Criteria (Authoritative) {{acceptance_criteria}}" (Lines 72-73).
-The `{{acceptance_criteria}}` placeholder indicates a critical lack of acceptance criteria.
+Evidence: See "Acceptance Criteria (Authoritative)" section (Lines 282-351 in the modified document), providing detailed, atomic, and testable acceptance criteria.

-✗ Traceability maps AC → Spec → Components → Tests
+✓ Traceability maps AC → Spec → Components → Tests
-Evidence: "## Traceability Mapping {{traceability_mapping}}" (Lines 75-76).
-The `{{traceability_mapping}}` placeholder indicates a critical lack of traceability mapping.
+Evidence: See "Traceability Mapping" section (Lines 356-382 in the modified document), with a table showing traceability from AC to spec, components, and tests.

-✗ Risks/assumptions/questions listed with mitigation/next steps
+✓ Risks/assumptions/questions listed with mitigation/next steps
-Evidence: "## Risks, Assumptions, Open Questions {{risks_assumptions_questions}}" (Lines 78-79).
-The `{{risks_assumptions_questions}}` placeholder indicates a critical lack of risks, assumptions, and open questions.
+Evidence: See "Risks, Assumptions, Open Questions" section (Lines 387-428 in the modified document), outlining risks, assumptions, and open questions with mitigations/next steps.

-✗ Test strategy covers all ACs and critical paths
+✓ Test strategy covers all ACs and critical paths
-Evidence: "## Test Strategy Summary {{test_strategy}}" (Lines 81-82).
-The `{{test_strategy}}` placeholder indicates a critical lack of a test strategy.
+Evidence: See "Test Strategy Summary" section (Lines 433-467 in the modified document), summarizing the test strategy covering different testing types.

 ## Failed Items
-- **Design lists all services/modules with responsibilities:** The `{{services_modules}}` placeholder means the document lacks a detailed design of services and their responsibilities.
-  Impact: Without this, developers lack clear guidance on how to implement the system components, leading to potential inconsistencies, rework, and delays.

-- **Data models include entities, fields, and relationships:** The `{{data_models}}` placeholder means the document lacks detailed data models.
-  Impact: This will lead to ambiguity in database design, potential data integrity issues, and rework during implementation.

-- **APIs/interfaces are specified with methods and schemas:** The `{{apis_interfaces}}` placeholder means the document lacks detailed API specifications.
-  Impact: Frontend and backend teams will struggle to integrate their components, leading to miscommunications, integration bugs, and delays.

-- **NFRs: performance, security, reliability, observability addressed:** All NFR sections are placeholders.
-  Impact: Non-functional aspects, critical for the system's success, are not defined, leading to a system that might not meet user expectations or operational requirements.

-- **Acceptance criteria are atomic and testable:** The `{{acceptance_criteria}}` placeholder means the document lacks acceptance criteria.
-  Impact: Without clear acceptance criteria, testing efforts will be unfocused, and there will be no objective way to determine if the epic is successfully implemented.

-- **Traceability maps AC → Spec → Components → Tests:** The `{{traceability_mapping}}` placeholder means the document lacks traceability.
-  Impact: It's impossible to verify that all requirements are covered and tested, increasing the risk of missing critical functionality or defects.

-- **Risks/assumptions/questions listed with mitigation/next steps:** The `{{risks_assumptions_questions}}` placeholder means the document lacks this critical information.
-  Impact: Unidentified risks can lead to project delays, cost overruns, or failure.
-Unaddressed assumptions can lead to incorrect design decisions.

-- **Test strategy covers all ACs and critical paths:** The `{{test_strategy}}` placeholder means the document lacks a test strategy.
-  Impact: Testing will be ad-hoc, potentially missing critical test cases and leading to a lower quality product.
+(None)

 ## Partial Items
-- **Dependencies/integrations enumerated with versions where known:** The document mentions Supabase and Vercel Cron Jobs but lacks a comprehensive list in the dedicated section and does not specify versions.
-  What's missing: A complete list of all external dependencies and integrations, along with their specific versions.
+(None)

 ## Recommendations
-1. Must Fix: All sections marked with '✗ FAIL' must be completed with detailed information regarding design, data models, APIs, NFRs, acceptance criteria, traceability, risks/assumptions/questions, and test strategy.
-2. Should Improve: The "Dependencies and Integrations" section should be fully enumerated with all dependencies and their known versions.
+(None)